BioBoost/course_programming_from_base_to_ace/docs/42-creating-libraries/README.md

 When creating a new application it's a good idea to immediately considering also creating a library for your classes.
 Basically you cannot go wrong by doing so.

-Start by creating a new Project of type `Class Library` (targeting .NET Standard and .NET Core).
+Start by creating a new Project of type `Class Library` (targeting .NET and .NET Standard).

 ![Class Library Project](./img/class_library_project.png)